 Walmart has a check-cashing limit of $5,000, but it is raised to $7,500 from January through April to allow larger tax refunds to be cashed.
+For a two-party personal check, the limit is $200 and the maximum fee is $6.
 The fee to cash checks and money orders of $1,000 or less is a maximum of $4; for larger amounts, it is a maximum of $8.
 You can get the amount in cash or loaded onto a Walmart MoneyCard, which costs $1 to purchase initially but has no fee to reload subsequent times.

 Jami Farkas contributed to the reporting for this article.

 Information is accurate as of March 6, 2023.